 1st, 2nd, 3rd: wondering what do these numbers mean on linkedin profiles?

-- what to do when your connection requests get rejected
+- How to react your connection requests get denied

 To get access to this contact details, just click on “contact info” and a popup will appear.

 Emails & phone numbers are not always there.

 - 30% of people share their emails with 1rst degree linkedin connections

 - 5% of people share numbers with 1rst degree connections

 So you got it, if you are prospecting on linkedin, and you want to manually get the contact details of someone, you should turn him into a first degree connection on linkedin.